sinbad/UEScripts/ReadMe.md

 1. **Sets binary files to needs-lock**

-   By setting the `svn:auto-props` value for common binary types tracked in the repo such as .uasset and .umap, it enforces locking on those files, triggering UE4 to give you check out prompts when you edit those files.
+   By setting the `svn:auto-props` value for common binary types tracked in the repo such as `.uasset` and `.umap`, it enforces locking on those files, triggering UE4 to give you check out prompts when you edit them.

    This property is set on the root folder and is inherited throughout the tree.